 the name and ABN of each outsourced service provider that has provided a service at any time in the previous 12 months, which may affect a material business activity of the entity;

-the following information about each member of the key management personnel of the entity - the member’s name, qualifications and a summary of the member’s experience as a trustee or board member, including the periods during which the member served as a trustee or board member; and
+the following information about each member of the key management personnel of the entity - the member’s name, qualifications and, if the member is a trustee or a board member, a summary of the member’s experience as a trustee or board member, including the periods during which the member served as a trustee or board member; and

 the record of attendance at board meetings for each director of the entity for the period the director has served (but no more than for the last seven financial years).

+In accordance with regulation 7.9.31 of the Corporations Regulations, regulation 7.9.31A of the Corporations Regulations only applies to regulated superannuation funds, approved deposit funds and pooled superannuation trusts.
+The requirements in paragraphs 7.9.31A(a), (b) and (c) of the Corporations Regulations do not apply to self managed superannuation funds.

 The purpose of item 7 of the Regulations is to move the existing obligation to publish the information prescribed in paragraphs 2.38(2)(i), (j) and (k) of the SIS Regulations to new regulation 7.9.31A of the Corporations Regulations and does not impose a new obligation on trustees.

 However, unlike the requirement that was in paragraph 2.38(2)(i) of the SIS Regulations, new paragraph 7.9.31A(a) of the Corporations Regulations is limited to service providers that have provided a service within the previous 12 months.
 This reduces unnecessary regulatory burden and is appropriate given that fund information is required to be published annually.